Treaty on Conventional Armed Forces in Europe: Military blocs reshuffle in Europe and former Soviet Union

 In 1994, the Collective Security Treaty Organization (CSTO) was formed and currently includes Armenia, Belarus, Kazakhstan, Russia, as well as Kyrgyzstan and Tajikistan, though the latter two states did not join the treaty, while Russia suspended its participation in 2015.
 In September 2022, the lack of Russian support during the Armenia–Azerbaijan border clashes prompted a national debate in Armenia, as an increasing percentage of the population put into doubt whether it is beneficial to continue CSTO membership, calling for realignment of the state with NATO instead.

-In contrast, the former non-USSR Warsaw Treaty members subsequently joined NATO, being later followed by the Baltic states and the states of the former Yugoslavia (except Serbia, Kosovo and Bosnia and Herzegovina) which however did not join the treaty.
+In contrast, most former non-USSR Warsaw Treaty members subsequently joined NATO, followed later by the Baltic states and the states of the former Yugoslavia (except Serbia, Kosovo and Bosnia and Herzegovina) which however did not join the treaty.
 Furthermore, the former Soviet Union republics of Georgia, Moldova, and Ukraine, also aspire to join.

 Azerbaijan in turn balances between the blocs without joining any.

 1996 amendment

-On May 31, 1996, the treaty was amended by the so-called flank agreement, which relaxed the restrictions for Russia and Ukraine in the flank region defined in Article V, subparagraph 1(A) of the treaty.
+On 31 May 1996, the treaty was amended by the so-called flank agreement, which relaxed the restrictions for Russia and Ukraine in the flank region defined in Article V, subparagraph 1(A) of the treaty.

 2007–2015 partial suspension of Russian participation

 On 14 July 2007, Vladimir Putin announced that Russia would suspend implementation of its Treaty obligations, effective after 150 days.
 Moscow continued to participate in the JCG, because it hoped that dialogue could lead to the creation of an effective, new conventional arms control regime in Europe.

-In 2007 Russia did specify steps that NATO can take to end the suspension.
-"These include [NATO] members cutting their arms allotments and further restricting temporary weapons deployments on each NATO member’s territory.
+In 2007 Russia specified steps that NATO could take to end the suspension.
+"These include [NATO] members cutting their arms allotments and further restricting temporary weapons deployments on each NATO member's territory.
 Russia also want[ed] constraints eliminated on how many forces it can deploy in its southern and northern flanks.
 Moreover, it is pressing NATO members to ratify a 1999 updated version of the accord, known as the Adapted CFE Treaty, and demanding that the four alliance members outside the original treaty, Estonia, Latvia, Lithuania, and Slovenia, join it."